Authorization required.

 Mechanisms of action of transmitters and their functional analogues in early embryonic development

-Research in this direction is conducted on sea urchin embryos, on the classical model of blockade of the first division of the sea urchin crushing, which allows quantifying the effects of embryotoxic substances.
-The cytostatic effect of dopamine and serotonin receptor antagonists at the intracellular level is mediated by the effect on the elements of the cytoskeleton.
-They cause an increase in the degree of polymerization of the actin cytoskeleton, and a violation of the spatial organization of the division spindle. * The figure shows the consequences of the blockade of the first division of the crushing of embryos of the sea urchin Paracentrotus lividus by the dopamine receptor antagonist haloperidol (left) and serotonin receptors ciproheptadine (right).
-In the center is a control two-celled embryo that has completed the first division of crushing.
+Research in this direction is conducted on sea urchin embryos using the classical model of blockade of the first cleavage division of the sea urchin.
+This allows for the quantification of the effects of embryotoxic substances.
+The cytostatic effect of dopamine and serotonin receptor antagonists at the intracellular level is mediated by their impact on cytoskeletal elements.
+These substances result in an increase in the degree of polymerization of the actin cytoskeleton and a disruption in the spatial organization of the division spindle.
+The figure illustrates the consequences of the blockade of the first division of the crushing of embryos of the sea urchin Paracentrotus lividus by the dopamine receptor antagonist haloperidol (left) and serotonin receptors ciproheptadine (right).
+The center depicts a control two-celled embryo that has completed the first cleavage division.

 Publications and patents